-At Carolina House, we recognize just how complicated eating disorders of all kinds can be.
+At Carolina House, located in North Carolina and serving South Carolina and surrounding states, we recognize just how complicated eating disorders of all kinds can be.
 We understand that most individuals who grapple with an eating disorder also suffer from a co-occurring condition, such as obsessive-compulsive disorder.
-Therefore, at our facility in North Carolina, we supply treatment that not only addresses the primary concern of an eating disorder, but also focuses on rectifying one’s obsessive-compulsive disorder in ways that bring about comprehensive recovery.
+Therefore, at our treatment and rehab center in North Carolina, we supply treatment that not only addresses the primary concern of an eating disorder, but also focuses on rectifying one’s obsessive-compulsive disorder in ways that bring about comprehensive recovery.

 When you have a loved one who is visibly struggling with an eating disorder and the co-occurring condition of obsessive-compulsive disorder, it can provoke a range of emotions.
 Spanning from anger and frustration, to sadness and hopelessness, your loved one’s condition may make you feel as though there is nothing you can do to help him or her.
 Despite feeling discouraged, it is important to remain confident, because there are always ways that you can attempt to help your loved one get the treatment that he or she needs.

 For starters, the best thing that you can do is arm yourself with as much knowledge and information as possible regarding eating disorders and co-occurring conditions like obsessive-compulsive disorder.
 Focus on educating yourself about the specific type of eating disorder that your loved one has, and find out what the effects of this disorder may be, how it can be treated, and how you can be supportive of your loved one during this time.
 Also, follow the same guidelines for learning about obsessive-compulsive disorder; however, focus on how this condition interacts with an eating disorder so you can obtain a better understanding of what your loved one is experiencing.